 The Berkeley MBA curriculum consists of 12 required core courses that provide the analytical tools and essential knowledge to lead effectively.
 The core courses, which make up about 40 percent of a typical student’s course of study, are all taken in the first year and build upon one another.
 In nearly every core course, faculty members make significant use of team assignments and projects where students work together in small groups to learn.

 The objective of this core course is to make students critical consumers of statistical analysis using available software packages.
 Key concepts include interpretation of regression analysis, model formation and testing, and diagnostic checking.
-Four hours of lecture and one and one-half hours of discussion per week for seven weeks.

 Business success depends on the successful positioning of the firm and the management of its resources.
 The goal of this course is to think systematically about achieving competitive advantage through the management of the firm's resources.
 We will analyze management decisions concerning real options, cost determination, pricing, and market entry and exit.
 We will use readings and cases along with class discussion to develop practical insights into managing for competitive advantage.